Timekeepers-MC/timekeepersmc/content/events/ccse-23.md

 For more info, contact John Clayton @ 408<span id = 'nonum'>23058023482085</span>-203-7298

+### Pro Purse

+The 2023 Coyote Creek Sprint Enduro will have a $1500 pro purse.
+Per AMA regulation, only riders in the A-class are eligible.

 ### Additional Info

 * $3 from every entry goes to the D36 LAO